Chamber Music

 ______________________________________________________________________________

-Making music has been quite a journey and it has taken me in many directions.
+Making music has been a journey and it has taken me in many directions.
 I am very thankful to life for having granted me this chance.

 I feel that I am just beginning to return what I have received.